Automatically Score Tissue Images Like a Pathologist by Transfer Learning: Methods

 \subsection{The spatial histogram}

 The staining patterns on TMA images can vary highly, even for those with the same score.
-Thus, it is desired to look for image features that are relatively similar across images of the same score.
-The feature we use is a spatial histogram matrix (or gray level cooccurrence matrix in the remote sensing literature \cite{Haralick1979}), which is a commonly used feature for textured images.
-This is a suitable feature because TMA images belong to one of the two major classes of textured images---images taken from very far away in the sky (for example, remote sensing images) and those taken under a very high resolution microscope---TMA images fall into the second category.
-Indeed, the spatial histogram matrix has been used in literature for TMA images \cite{TACOMA} and fares well.
-In this work, we quantize gray levels to 51 levels, as done in \cite{TACOMA}. \\ \\ A nice by-product of the use of spatial histogram is dimension reduction.
-The TMA images are large in size, and those from the Stanford TMA image database \cite{Marinelli2007} have a size of $1504 \times 1440$.
-The processing of the original image would require enormous computing power and memory, but we have now reduced it to $51 \times 51$.
-More importantly, this makes the resulting image feature stable against small variations in various physical conditions such as lighting and illumination, etc. Similar to the usual histogram, the spatial histogram is a counting statistic; the difference is, it is on the pair of adjacent pixels.
-The neighboring pixels need to have a fixed spatial relationship, and the typical choice is to pick two pixels along the $45\degree$ image grid.
-An example of such neighboring pixels is the two pairs of pixels with gray value 1 and 1 (marked in green) in Figure~\ref{figure:glcm}, which also illustrates an imagined image and the resulting spatial histogram matrix. \\ \\ One can choose to use a different spatial relationship, for example, pairs being $0\degree$, $90\degree$, $135\degree$, etc. apart, and the difference would be small.
-One parameter that is sensitive is the distance between the neighboring pixels, which would indicate the size of the staining pattern.
-For example, the two pixels marked in Figure~\ref{figure:glcm} have a distance 1, and a distance of 2 or larger would indicate a larger staining pattern.
+Thus, it is desirable to look for image features that are relatively stable across images of the same score.
+The feature we use is a spatial histogram matrix (or gray level cooccurrence matrix in the remote sensing literature \cite{Haralick1979}), which is commonly used for textured images.
+It is a suitable image feature because TMA images belong to one of the two major classes of textured images---images taken from very far away in the sky (for example, remote sensing images) and those taken under a high resolution microscope.
+Indeed, the spatial histogram has been used in literature for TMA images \cite{TACOMA} and fares well. \\ \\ Similar to the conventional histogram, the spatial histogram is a collection of counting statistics about pairs of adjacent (or neighboring) pixels in an image and represented as a matrix.